-In 2019 a Gallop Poll survey reported that 46% of adults in the United States have had to deal with substance use disorder in their family.
-Untreated substance use disorder in America contributes to divorce, child abuse and neglect, increased health care costs, crime and hundreds of thousands of premature deaths annually.
-The current annual economic loss due to substance use disorder is estimated to be well over $850 billion dollars in the United States.
-Years ago, the medical community reached a consensus that addiction is a complex chronic brain disorder, yet people who suffer from addiction continue to be blamed for their disease.
-Well intended professionals continue to view those individuals as being morally bankrupt or as having made a conscience choice to become addicted.
+In 2019, a Gallup Poll survey disclosed that 46% of adults in the United States have confronted substance use disorder within their families.
+Left untreated, substance use disorder contributes to divorce, child abuse and neglect, elevated healthcare expenses, crime rates, and hundreds of thousands of untimely deaths annually.
+The present annual economic toll due to substance use disorder is projected to exceed $850 billion in the United States.
+Despite the medical community’s consensus from years ago that addiction is a multifaceted, chronic brain ailment, individuals afflicted by addiction are still often held accountable for their condition.
+Even well-intentioned professionals may perceive these individuals as morally deficient or as having consciously chosen addiction.

 This prevailing perception significantly contributes to the higher likelihood of those with addiction being arrested or experiencing premature death, rather than receiving appropriate treatment.
 Only 1 out of 10 individuals necessitating treatment for addiction actually receive it.

 The struggle to dispel the stigma surrounding substance use disorders has seen minimal advancement.
 Beliefs such as “this couldn’t happen in my family” or “it’s just a passing phase” often foster years of denial.
 During this period, emotional and financial hardships take a toll on family members.
 Without intervention, family members remain traumatized by the physical and emotional upheaval, attempting to manage their loved one’s addiction-induced repercussions.